christc4/web/sites/mal.avsbq.org/think/index.md

 Linuxfetch is the same thing as dutifully organising your plate of food for a picture

 The wheel that squeaks the loudest gets the grease

+Jared is woven into the fabric of the brand and is an essential part  of the family jeff moody ceo of subway

+Idle hands are the devils plaything